 Back row: Heather Laing, Tannis Redekopp, Greg Bayless, Gigi Watson, Karla Dreyer, Lynda Sammons, Carol-Anne Makeley Front row: Ruth Chancellor, Maria Killam, Lisa Moon, Linda Pritchard, Lisa Loveless

-This was Vancouver's class of new True Colour Experts in Vancouver this month!
+This was one of my classes of new True Colour Experts in Vancouver!
 We had our first male attend!
 Another architect (above), this time from Hawaii.